steerio/pundit/README.md

 ## TODO

-* Batched requests
 * More documentation
 * Improved test coverage
+* Session authentication

 ## License

-Copyright © 2013-2014 Roland Venesz

-Distributed under the Eclipse Public License, the same as Clojure.
+The library is distributed under the Eclipse Public License, the same as Clojure.